openclimatefix/pv-sites-mobile/content/help/addSiteLocation.md

-# Help Page: Adding a Site for Solar Energy Forecasting
+# Adding a Site for Solar Energy Forecasting

 Adding a site for solar energy forecasting is a crucial step in using our web app to generate accurate and relevant forecast data.
 However, we understand that this can sometimes be a challenging process.
 Here are some common issues users may encounter when adding a site, and tips for how to overcome them: